marceloch2/Products-list-frontend/README.md

 For the front end i decided to use VUE and VUEX for Single State Management, following the best standard using separation of concerns.

-We dispatch an Action, the Action Commit for Mutation and the components ask data for Vuex store using Getters.
+We dispatch an Action, the Action commit for Mutation and the components ask data for Vuex store using Getters.

-The Server/REST side i did using Node framework Feather.js, for convenience i have the front end linked to a Node.js Heroku.
-So you can test the front without running the server locally.
+The Server/REST side i did using Node framework Feather.js, for convenience i have the front end linked to a Node.js Heroku server, so you don't need to clone and setup the server side locally.

-But you can check the server side code in github.
+But you can check the server side code in github also.
 ```
 https://github.com/marceloch2/Products-list-featherjs-server
 ```